Quercetin, a naturally occurring compound, has caught the attention of health enthusiasts worldwide.

 Further, the studies revealed that glucose uptake of cells in the body is increased when quercetin is taken.
 Through several mechanisms, quercetin can modulate free radicals and their effects on cells while increasing the insulin sensitivity of these cells.

 Due to its anti-inflammatory effects, quercetin is also suggested to reduce the risk of cardiovascular diseases.

-A study revealed that quercetin is used as part of formulations for drugs for Alzheimer’s disease.
+A study revealed that quercetin is part of formulations for drugs for Alzheimer’s disease.
 Quercetin is used due to its ability to regulate apoptosis or cell death mechanisms and its neuroprotective effect against oxidative stress.